siva-viknesh/siva-viknesh.github.io/_teaching/2014-spring-teaching-1.md

 ---

 **Instructor**: Prof. Kamal Poddar

 This course covered National Instruments (NI) LABVIEW programming, focusing on the integration of sensors and data acquisition systems for various measurement applications.
+The topics addressed include:

 ### Force Measurement
 An exploration of methods and techniques for accurately measuring force using sensors.